dagle/sequoia-cert-store/README.md

 of helper functions and data structures, like `UserIDIndex` to help implement this functionality.

-The `CertDB` data structure combines multiple certificate backends in a transparent way to users.
+The `CertStore` data structure combines multiple certificate backends in a transparent way to users.

 It supports multiple backends (a cert-d, a keyring, a keybox, an